Music Career Advisor

 Hello, I’m Myron Bernard.

-I am a Music Career Advisor and Personal Mentor to independent artistes and
+I am a Music Career Advisor and Personal Mentor to independent artists and music industry creatives

-I work with artistes who want to understand who they are, how they operate, and why they’re
+I work with artists who want to understand who they are, how they operate, and why they’re making

 I do not consider myself a coach.

-My background is rooted in real-world experience as a former music manager and tour manager, working directly with artistes in live performance environments, career development,
+My background is rooted in real-world experience as a former music and touring manager, working directly

 Tour management taught me lessons no classroom could: